 Dental extraction is an important and beneficial dental procedure when performed correctly!

-Some dental extractions are "awfully simple while others can become simply awful".
+Some dental extractions are "awfully simple, while others can become simply awful".
 Some teeth are particularly difficult to extract.
 Well informed veterinarians prefer to refer their clients to Dr. Kressin for these more involved cases.
-Dental radiographs are tremendously important for the evaluation of teeth before, during and after extraction to avoid patient injury.
+Dental radiographs are tremendously important for the evaluation of teeth before, during, and after extraction to avoid patient injury.
 The "risks" associated with dental extraction are significant.
-Tooth fracture, failure to remove roots, excessive bleeding and jaw fracture are complications assocoated with dental extractions (see images below).
+Tooth fracture, failure to remove roots, excessive bleeding and jaw fracture are complications associated with dental extractions (see images below).

-Cats with lymphocytic, plasmacytic, gingivitis stomatitis are in tremendous pain.
+Cats with lymphocytic, plasmacytic, gingivitis or stomatitis are in tremendous pain.
 They have a life threatening condition and the optimal treatment is full mouth dental extraction.
-We perform between one and five full mouth dental extractions on cats per month and clients continued to be very impressed with the value of this service!
+We perform between one and five full mouth dental extractions on cats per month, and clients continue to be very impressed with the value of this service!
 The earlier we treat these cats, their long-term prognosis seems to be substantially improved.
-A step by step procedure illustrates the extraction of the right upper fourth premolar in a cat; at this link.
+A step-by-step procedure illustrates the extraction of the right upper fourth premolar in a cat; at this link.

-We consider teeth as functional "assest" or non-functional "liabilities" for our patients.
-All teeth serve a function however some teeth are functionally more important than others.
+We consider teeth as functional "assets" or non-functional "liabilities" for our patients.
+All teeth serve a function however, some teeth are functionally more important than others.
 The most important teeth are sometimes called "strategic teeth".
 These are the canine and carnasial teeth.
-The carnasial teeth are the upper fourth premolar and the lower first molar teeth.
+The carnasial teeth are the upper fourth premolar, and the lower first molar teeth.
 In viewing the mouth from the side, these are the largest teeth used for shearing food items.
 Non-strategic teeth may be as important to the owner as the strategic teeth.
 We make every effort to clarify the client's treatment preferences before performing dental extraction.

 For some pets, the strategic extraction of deciduous (primary or baby) teeth can allow for normal jaw development.
 This procedure can immediately eliminate a painful traumatic occlusion and allow for a normal occlusion of the secondary (adult) dentition.
 This extraction procedure is often referred to as "interceptive" orthodontics.